 My experience with SheIn Customer Service was above average.

-I reached out to SheIn with some return policy questions.
+I reached out with some SheIn return policy questions.
 I’ll do anything to avoid talking to customer service on the phone — mostly because of the painful on-hold elevator music.
 Since I prefer to get help through email or chat, that’s what I did.

 You can easily connect to live chat from SheIn’s Customer Service page, and yes … you’ll get to speak with a real person.
 Within seconds, I connected with a rep who was happy to answer my super-specific questions.
 She even answered each question in the same order I sent them and numbered each one so I could easily digest the info.